Evereth, Viceroy of Plunder

 Underworld Breach

 A resource-intensive, but flexible and resilient combo piece that acts as its own win condition.
 At surface level it provides a way to reuse spent resources, which is effectively similar in card advantage to drawing every card in our graveyard- sometimes multiple times.
 To abuse this as a card advantage engine that also sees new cards from our library, we just need to have a way to create mana and get 7+ cards into our graveyard.
 Many lists choose Brain Freeze to accomplish this, but since we are in the standard go-to is Wheel of Fortune.
 In addition to this, we need the mana-positive component to allow us to recast Wheel.
 Our deck is full of them.
-It is easy to settle for Lion's Eye Diamond, but we can tons of ritual effects that can also serve the same purpose.
+It is easy to settle for Lion's Eye Diamond, but we have tons of ritual effects that can also serve the same purpose.
 The advantage of the Diamond is to dump additional cards that were in our hand as escape fuel for the initial startup, so it is still the preferred piece.
 As we net cards and eventually see our whole library, we can cast components from our other combos or simply demonstrate a win with Glaring Fleshraker, Orcish Bowmasters, or an active Bloodchief Ascension.
 As powerful as this card is, we also shouldn't hesitate to use it if we need to just get some extra value or answer a problematic board state if this enables it.
 We have plenty of win conditions, but the immediate game state and what our opponents are doing is most important.

 Agatha's Soul Cauldron